riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

   meetings and records, see 4E on page 5 of the IRS's ["Governance and Related Topics -- 501(c)(3) Organizations"][4e] and also ["Nonprofit Q&A: What needs to be included in our Nonprofit Board Minutes?"][cullinane]
+- A list of board members can be found on GiveWell's [people page][ppl].
+The board members have various backgrounds, including people with significant experience working at and managing nonprofits.
+The board does not seem to be dominated by people who publicly identify as movement EAs; indeed, at least one ([Rob Reich][rob]) has written a critique of EA in response to Peter Singer.

 # Rough transcript